baxtheman/api-jsonws-ext/README.md

 # `/api/jsonws extender`

 Are you tired of the old api jsonws page?
-Take this new one.
+Take this new one with some extra features:

 * Compact design, fluid layout, method details with accordion
 * JSON result sintax highlight